-I am a PhD candidate/lecturer at the Department of Cognitive Science and Artificial Intelligence (CSAI) of Tilburg University.
+I am a Ph.D. candidate as well as a lecturer at the Department of Cognitive Science and Artificial Intelligence (CSAI) of Tilburg University.
 I am also affiliated with the machine translation group (MT++) at Tilburg University.
 My PhD thesis is titled “An NMT Framework based on Language Understanding.”
 It is divided into two main parts: (i) will investigate neural machine translation for low-resource language, e.g., Persian, through cross-lingual knowledge transfer, and (ii) aims to delve into multilingual and multi-domain adaptation.
 My PhD supervisors are Dr. Dimitar Shterionov and Dr. Pieter Spronck.

 My research mainly centralizes on natural language processing and deep learning.
 I’m also interested in AI more broadly.

 Some topics of interest to me are: